 It’s one massive excuse to reach for the bottle.
 And I have been SO guilty of doing exactly that, countless times in the past.
 It beats you down and it consumes you.

 After nearly six months, my time in Leeds is coming to an end next week.
 My contract at ITV runs out.
 Earlier this week, I had an interview for another six month contract.
 I didn’t get the job.
 Someone with a lot more experience interviewed better than me.
 Now, don’t get me wrong, this was a knock back.

-In the past this would have been the point when I lost control.
+In the past that would have been the point where I lost control.
 I would have got hammered after hearing the news I didn’t get the job.
 And again the next morning.
 And all through that day.
 And the next.
 And roughly five or so days later, I would be in hospital.
 But not now.

-As much as every little achievement is key to recovery, and I bang on about achieving the smallest of goals keeps me sober.
-I now know that you are not defined by your success.
+As much as I bang on about how achieving the smallest of goals keeps me sober, I now know that you are not defined by your success.
 You are defined by how you deal with failure.
 This is even more key to an addict.
 I’m still learning.
 And I always will be.
 There is no point when you have ‘cracked it’, in terms of recovery from addiction.

 I can’t put into words how much of a better position I am in now than what I was in six months ago.
 A year ago, I was only just starting this journey of TV journalism.
 And less than five years ago, I was on my deathbed with liver disease.

 I’m going into schools and giving alcohol and addiction talks again.
 And just the other day, I was giving a speech at Facebook in London – which is insane!

 I’m also down to the last 50 out of 1000 applicants for a news traineeship at ITV.
 And there are 12 jobs for those 50 people who are left.
 And I have lots of other exciting things in the pipeline, some of which, I’m struggling to believe in myself!